Imjin War: Firearms

-Since its introduction by traders of the Portuguese Empire on the island of Tanegashima in 1543, the arquebus had become widely used in Japan.
-From the 1560s, tanegashima were produced on a scale of at least several thousand a year, and by the late sixteenth century, Japan may have had more muskets than any other nation in the world, though bows were still used alongside them.

-Both Korea and China had also been introduced to firearms similar to the Portuguese arquebus, but most were older models.
+Since its introduction by Portuguese traders on the island of Tanegashima in 1543, the arquebus had become widely used in Japan.
+From the 1560s, tanegashima guns were produced on a scale of at least several thousand a year.
+By the late sixteenth century, Japan may have had more muskets than any other nation in the world, though bows were still used alongside them.
+In contrast, though both Korea and China had also been introduced to firearms similar to the Portuguese arquebus, most were older models.
 Korean soldiers would sometimes use hand cannons with a simple mechanism and either a gunstock or wooden shaft attached.

-While tanegashima were superior to Korean bows in terms of penetration and range, the former lacked the fire rate of the latter.
-Numerous battle accounts from the Annals of Joseon, essays, and diaries of Korean officials express that muskets alone could not ensure victory.
-In many cases, ferocious charges of Japanese troops with spears and swords were more decisive than musketry.
-This was because the Koreans were poorly trained in close combat, and lacked battlefield experience and discipline, which made them susceptible to routing.
+While tanegashima were superior to Korean bows in terms of penetration and range, they had a lower rate of fire.
+Accounts from the Annals of Joseon, essays, and diaries of Korean officials express that muskets alone could not ensure victory.
+Charges of Japanese troops with spears and swords were often more decisive than musketry.
+The Koreans were poorly trained in close combat, and lacked battlefield experience and discipline.
 The following words from a Korean military official named Yi Siŏn to the Korean king discusses this weakness:

 The King asked him [Yi Siŏn], "You have already told me about the low accuracy of Japanese muskets.
 Why, then, are Korean armies having great problem with defeating them?"

 [Yi Siŏn] then answered, "The Korean soldiers cower before the enemy and flee for their lives even before they have engaged the enemy.
 As for the commanders, they seldom leave their positions because they fear that they might be executed for deserting.
 However, there is a limit to executing deserting soldiers since there are so many of them.
 Truly, the Japanese aren't good musketeers, but they advance so rapidly that they appear right in front of the Koreans in the time Koreans can shoot only two arrows.
 It is said that Koreans are good archers, but they seldom hit the targets when the enemy is too far away, and are too scared to shoot when the enemy is near because they fear Japanese swords.
 Archery often becomes useless because Koreans, fearing the Japanese arme blanche, can barely shoot.
 The Japanese are reputed to be good swordsmen, but it is possible for Koreans to draw swords and hold their ground.
 However, the Koreans seldom do this and merely run for their lives."